wleader/PeachtreeBus/README.md

 Oh Baby this is a big one.
 I feel bad for anyone upgrading from 0.10.5.(which as far as I know is only me at this time.)
 A lot has changed.
 Here is a summary:

-* Simplified some SQL operations to make selecing the next message simpler.
+* Simplified some SQL operations to make selecting the next message simpler.
-* Constraints and Indexs on tables are now named.
+* Constraints and Indexes on tables are now named.
 * A priority can be supplied when sending or publishing a message.
-Higer priority messages get selected first, presuming they meet other requirements like the not before time.
+Higher priority messages get selected first, presuming they meet other requirements like the not before time.
-* Some vulnerable 3rd party packages have been upated.
+* Some vulnerable 3rd party packages have been updated.
 * The Dapper code internally now no longer attempts to set a Dapper.SqlMapper.TypeHandler for System.DateTime, in case users want to manage the mapping for System.DateTime themselves.
 PeachtreeBus now uses an internal PeachtreeBus.Data.UtcDateTime data type, and all the time values it stores in the database are stored as UTC values.
 * Priority and other header values are exposed via the Context objects.
 * Lots of things have strong types now instead of just being a System.String.
 SchemaName, QueueName, SagaName, and more.